w-A-L-L-e/sdl-3d-engine/README.md

 ```

 # Menu keys
-Press F key to toggle fullscreen.
-And 'Q' to quit the demo.
+- Press F key to toggle fullscreen.
+- 'Q' to quit the demo.
-M toggles the menu on/off.
-A,W,S,D for x+y rotation Z,X for z rotation speed change.
+- M toggles the menu on/off.
+- A,W,S,D for x+y rotation
+- Z,X for z rotation speed change.
+- 0-7 change color palette
+- arrows up/down : zoom in/out (later on this will be walk mode)
-Space for next demo object and P to go to previous.
+- Space: next demo object and 'P' to go to previous.
-My favorite feature here: R change render mode which can be triangles, filled triangles, edges or points (the torus looks nice as a point cloud ;)).
+- R: change render mode which can be triangles, filled triangles, edges or points (the torus looks nice as a point cloud ;)).

 The makefile statically links sdl2 and the binary for macos shows it uses 'Metal' under the hood.
 However